espterm/espterm-firmware/README.md

 It's kind of tricky to develop the web resources locally; you might want to try the "split image" Makefile option, then you can flash just the html portion with `make htmlflash`.
 I haven't tried this.

+For local development, use the `server.sh` script in `html_orig`.
+It's possible to talk to API of a running ESP8266 from here, if you configure `_env.php` with its IP.

 ### Flashing